 Intuitive motion refers to the System’s interface, which helps make da Vinci surgery look and feel like traditional “open” surgery.
 But this is where the similarities end.

 The da Vinci robot system’s high-resolution 3D stereo viewer is designed to provide surgeons with an immersive experience.
 Unlike conventional approaches, the target anatomy appears at high magnification, in brilliant color and with natural depth of field.
-To perform a procedure, the surgeon uses the console’s master controls to maneuver the patient-side cart’s four robotic arms, which securely hold the patented EndoWrist instruments and high-resolution endoscopic camera.
+To perform a procedure in Los Angeles, the surgeon uses the console’s master controls to maneuver the patient-side cart’s four robotic arms, which securely hold the patented EndoWrist instruments and high-resolution endoscopic camera.
 The EndoWrist instruments’ jointed-wrist design exceeds the natural range of motion of the human hand; motion scaling and tremor reduction further interpret and refine the surgeon’s hand movements.
 A final hallmark of the da Vinci System is its fail-safe design, incorporating multiple, redundant safety features designed to minimize opportunities for human error when compared with traditional approaches.

 The da Vinci System is a remarkable improvement over conventional laparoscopy, in which the surgeon operates while standing, using hand-held, long-shafted instruments, which have no wrists.
 With conventional laparoscopy, the surgeon must look up and away from the instruments to a nearby 2D video monitor to see an image of the target anatomy.
 The surgeon must also rely on his/her patient-side assistant to position the camera correctly.
 In contrast, the da Vinci System’s ergonomic design allows the surgeon to operate from a comfortable, seated position at the console, with eyes and hands positioned in line with the instruments.
 To move the instruments or to reposition the camera, the surgeon simply moves his/her hands.